gisaia/ARLAS-Exploration-stack/README.md

 To setup an ARLAS EO catalog:
 1) place some geotiff files in ${APROC_INPUT_DIR} configured in [conf/aias.env](conf/aias.env).
 2) Go to the web page of ARLAS, then click the **Import** link (top right menu).
 This brings you to the import page.
 Add the geotiff file in the catalog by clicking on the + icon next to the tiff file.
-This will create an automatically feed an index named "org.com@airs_catalog"
+This will create and automatically feed an index named "org.com@airs_catalog"
 3) once added, run :

 `./scripts/init_aias_catalog.sh local.iam.user catalog org.com`